jfaccioni/SCOUTS/README.md

 ```

 #### Using `pipenv` with the GitHub repository
 For `pipenv` users, we included a `Pipfile` for convenience.
-Simply type `pipenv install` from the repository's directory to install SCOUTS into a virtual environment.
+Simply type `pipenv install` from the repository's directory to install SCOUTS into a virtual environment, along with the necessary third-party dependencies.
 This covers the installation of both SCOUTS and SCOUTS-violins.

 ### Download binary release and run as an executable
 Download the binary release for your OS: